niemet0502/guma/README.md

 For now each resource is manually created, infra automation will be added using tools like [Terraform](https://www.terraform.io/) or [Pulumni](https://www.pulumi.com/).

 ## Deployment
-Deploying microservices, with their interdependence, is much more complex process than deploying a monolithic application.
+Deploying microservices, with their interdependence, is a much more complex process than deploying a monolithic application.
 It is really important to have a fully automated infrastructure.
-We can achieve following benefits with Continuous Delivery approach:
+We can achieve the following benefits with the Continuous Delivery approach:

 - The ability to release software anytime
 - Any build could end up being a release